sagold/json-schema-library/README.md

 new Draft07(mySchema);
 ```

-all draft configurations for specific `Draft` classes take a partial configuration that lets you overwrite default behaviour, e.g.
+All draft configurations for specific `Draft` classes accept a partial configuration that lets you overwrite default behaviour:

-> replace the strict resolveOneOf behaviour to use fuzzy search instead:
+> replace the strict `resolveOneOf` behaviour to use fuzzy search instead:

 ```ts
 import { Draft07, draft07Config, resolveOneOfFuzzy } from 'json-schema-library';